SingularityUniversity/style-guide/README.md

 # How to contribute to the style guide
 ## Adding ideas, bugs, or discussing
-Check out the [github issues section](/issues) for open bugs, ideas, comments or questions.
+Check out the [github issues section](https://github.com/SingularityUniversity/style-guide/issues) for open bugs, ideas, comments or questions.
+Feel free to participate there.

 ## Editting the style guide